-- 5. Standing at the front of the printer, clean the front rail using a lint-free cloth dampened with isopropyl alcohol.
-You can access the rail from above. - NOTE: If you are in California, instead of isopropyl alcohol please use a VOC-certified cleaner such as a properly diluted 'Simple Green ® All-Purpose Cleaner'.
+5. Standing at the front of the printer, clean the front rail using a lint-free cloth dampened with 95% ethanol.
+You can access the rail from above.

 6. Standing at the rear of the printer, clean the rear rail in the same way.
 You can access the rail from below, through the gap between the platen and the pinches.